Delivering More Than a Meal to Homebound People of All Ages and Incomes.

 - In addition to our regular meals we offer medically appropriate meals including diabetic meals, renal meals for kidney disease, Low K meals for heart patients, puree meals and vegetarian meals.

 - We will accommodate personal preferences, to some degree, including substituting for pork, fish, etc.

 - Frozen meals are available for the weekend

-Our main program that delivers a LA County dietician approved hot lunch and light dinner to homebound seniors, the disabled, and the chronically ill of all ages.
-The daily Wellness Check monitors the health and wellness of our clients.
+MOW West’s core, heritage program that delivers a Los Angeles County dietitian approved hot lunch and light dinner daily to homebound seniors, the disabled, and the chronically ill of all ages.
+The Wellness Check monitors the health and wellness of MOW West clients.

 Cost-free meals are delivered to veterans of all ages.
 The daily friendly visit and Wellness Check reduces isolation of older veterans and helps recent veterans reintegrate into civilian life.

-Medically appropriate home-delivered meals are provided to recently discharged hospital and rehab facilities patients decreasing rehospitalizations and emergency room visits.
+Medically appropriate home-delivered meals are provided to recently discharged hospital and physical rehab facilities patients decreasing hospital readmissions and emergency room visits.

-As formerly homeless people are housed, we deliver healthy meals and referrals to additional social services that help maintain stability.
+As formerly homeless people are housed, MOW West delivers healthy meals and referrals to additional social services that help maintain stability, health & wellness.

 An intergenerational volunteer initiative that encourages young people to give back to their community.
-We team young volunteers with adult drivers to deliver meals to seniors and other MOW West clients.
+Young volunteers are teamed with adult drivers to deliver meals to seniors and other Meals on Wheels West clients.

-We provide all our clients an emergency preparedness kit that includes three days of food and water, an emergency radio/flashlight, space blankets and survival information.
+All clients are provided an emergency preparedness kit that includes three days of food and water, an emergency radio/flashlight, space blankets and survival information.